json-api-dotnet/JsonApiDotNetCore/.github/CONTRIBUTING.md

 - Follow all instructions in the template.
 Don't forget to add tests and update documentation.
 - After you submit your pull request, verify that all status checks are passing.
 In release builds, all compiler warnings are treated as errors, so you should address them before push.

-We use [CSharpGuidelines](https://csharpcodingguidelines.com/) as our coding standard (with a few minor exceptions).
-Coding style is validated during PR build, where we inject an extra settings layer that promotes various suggestions to warning level.
-This ensures a high-quality codebase without interfering too much when editing code.
+We use [CSharpGuidelines](https://csharpcodingguidelines.com/) as our coding standard.
+Coding style is validated during PR build, where we inject an extra settings layer that promotes various IDE suggestions to warning level.
+This ensures a high-quality codebase without interfering too much while editing code.
 You can run the following [PowerShell scripts](https://github.com/PowerShell/PowerShell/releases) locally:
 - `pwsh ./inspectcode.ps1`: Scans the code for style violations and opens the result in your web browser.
 - `pwsh ./cleanupcode.ps1 [branch-name-or-commit-hash]`: Reformats the codebase to match with our configured style, optionally only changed files since the specified branch (usually master).